Macxim/macxim.github.com/_posts/en/2015-02-26-introduction-to-cssnext.md

 ## What does it mean?

 Since CSS3, you may have heard that CSS is divided into several independent documents called "modules".
-Those modules can have different stability and [statuses](http://www.w3.org/Style/CSS/current-work#legend).
+Those modules can have different levels of stability and [statuses](http://www.w3.org/Style/CSS/current-work#legend).
 It can take quite some time for the browsers to implement those modules and even more for the W3C to give them the ultimate status of [Recommandation](http://www.w3.org/2005/10/Process-20051014/tr#RecsW3C).

 With **cssnext**, you can use the syntax of [CSS Module Level 4](http://www.xanthir.com/b4Ko0) such as _custom properties_ or _custom media queries_. **cssnext** will transform this new strange syntax into something that the browser can actually understand.